-After a thorough testing procedure from the Spinningfields team, it has been confirmed that racing conditions for this year’s Manchester Duck Race are set to be ideal.
+After thorough testing it's been confirmed that racing conditions for this year’s Duck Race are ideal.